soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 9-12 Right of Review.* ::

-An applicant or program participant may request an agency review conference and/or an HRA administrative hearing pursuant to section 9-13 of this chapter to seek review of the following determinations only, but in no event shall an agency review conference or HRA administrative hearing be available to review a determination based solely on a lack of available funding for HRA HOME TBRA:
+An applicant or program participant may request an agency review conference and/or an HRA administrative hearing pursuant to 68 RCNY §9-13 to seek review of the following determinations only, but in no event shall an agency review conference or HRA administrative hearing be available to review a determination based solely on a lack of available funding for HRA HOME TBRA:

 (a) A denial of a household's application for HRA HOME TBRA;